 - Add TST TPMS (tire monitor) system to the truck, with 6-10 sensors (depending on if you stay tandem).
 We use the Color display mounted overhead in the storage area.
 Extra sensors can be supplied for the trailer.

 - Add the RVH Electrical center (includes Jackalope).
 This provides for RV light conversion and the future use of electrical accessories.
 It includes a DC load center with fuses, and terminal strips to pick up lighting signals.
+It comes with the seven-way trailer wire to reach the back of your truck, and a 7-way connector to plug your trailer into.
+It also comes with enough #6 wire to connect directly to your battery bank to supply the 12-volt load center, and a circuit breaker for that line.
+So basically everything you need to properly hook up your trailer and to support future expansion needs.

 - Add an ET hitch rated for (typically) 5K-8K pin weight.
 On a tandem truck, this requires some frame extension – about 2’.
 The ET sold by RVH Lifestyles has the new upward dampeners in it, the new longer release arm, and the specialized ET head in place of a Binkley head.
 The ET head is serviceable and heavy-duty – the Binkley head is not serviceable.
 The ET is upgradeable to (up to) a 10,000 pin weight version if required in the future.
 Note that in most cases we prefer the ET hitch to a Comfort Ride.
 We are Comfort Ride dealers as well as dealers for ET, so can supply either, and discuss with you the benefits of both hitches.
 In most cases, an ET is priced about the same as a Comfort Ride, since it comes with a mounting plate and angle for mounting, while that needs to be added to the Comfort Ride.